AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 In the event of a DDoS attack impacting site availability, Adobe's operations teams are alerted and take steps to mitigate.

-Customers may take proactive measures to mitigate Application Layer attacks (layer 7) by configuring rules at various modules involved in the content delivery flow.
-At the Apache layer, write dispatcher rules to configure access to content or use ModSecurity to declare rules.
-And related to this article in particular, use Cloud Manager's Configuration Pipeline to deploy Traffic Filter Rules, which include the licensable subcategory of WAF Traffic Filter Rules.
+Customers may take proactive measures to mitigate Application Layer attacks (layer 7) by configuring rules at various layers of the content delivery flow.

+For example, at the Apache layer, customers may configure either the [dispatcher module](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#configuring-access-to-content-filter) or [ModSecurity](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/modsecurity-crs-dos-attack-protection.html?lang=en) to limit access to certain content.

+And as this article describes, Traffic Filter Rules rules may be deployed to the CDN, using Cloud Manager's Configuration Pipeline.
+In addition to traffic request-based traffic filter rules based on properties like IP address, path, and headers, customers may also license a subcategory of traffic filter rules called WAF Rules.

 ## Suggested Process {#suggested-process}